 Who are the Response Advocates?

-Our advocates are men and women from the community who are committed to our mission to support, educate and empower survivors of domestic violence and sexual assault.
+Our advocates are members of the community who are committed to our mission to support, educate and empower survivors of domestic violence and sexual assault.
 They have completed a 30-hour intensive training program and provide essential program services.

 Want to make a difference for domestic and sexual abuse survivors?
 Become an advocate on Response’s 24-hour Crisis Helpline!
-As a Volunteer Advocate you would be answering crisis calls, providing short-term support and crisis intervention for survivors of domestic and sexual abuse.
-In order to become a Certified Volunteer Advocate, you would need to complete the 30-hour intensive training which consists of training sessions and online modules, to provide you with the information and skills you would need to take calls.
+As a Volunteer Advocate, you would be answering crisis calls, providing short-term support and crisis intervention for survivors of domestic and sexual abuse.
+In order to become a Certified Volunteer Advocate, you need to complete the 30-hour intensive training which consists of training sessions and online modules, to provide you with the information and skills you would need to take calls.
 Once certified, we ask that you take a minimum of two shifts per month!

 Upcoming Volunteer Advocate Training in January and February 2023!